shiini2/json-path-at-cursor/README.md

 ## Usage

-1. Place your cursor anywhere within the JSON structure in an unsaved or JSON file.
+1. Place your cursor anywhere within the JSON structure in any JSON or JSONC file (including unsaved documents).
 2. **Run the command using one of these methods:**
   - **Keyboard Shortcut:**
     - macOS: Press `Shift + Cmd + /`